-

 Information 3

-The Contents of Governor Ishihara’s Discriminatory Statements
+The Contents of Governor Ishihara’s Discriminatory Statements1.
+What are the Governor Ishihara’s Statements?

 – “This is what Matsui Takahumi has said, not me, but according to him ‘it is wasteful and sinful that menopausal women remain alive any longer.’
 He said that while men remain procreative even at 80 or 90, women lose ability of giving birth once become menopause.
 It is evil for the globe that such women continue to live until the ages of Kin-san and Gin-san (Translator’s Note: Kin-san and Gin-san are Japanese famous twin sisters who lived over 100 years old).
 I was convinced with this thought, but can not utter so as a politician (laugh).”
 (The magazine, Shukan Josei dated on November 6, 2001)

 – “The other day, Mr. Matsui told me an overwhelming story, which I totally agreed with, but I’d rather not to mention here in front of women— But, even redundant beings in principle, in other words those who have lost missions of existence, are allowed to consume and deprive various things as survivors, particularly as human beings.
 It is more so in advanced countries.
 And as a result— no, I’d stop here (laugh).
 But anyway, I’m sure that is an example of symbolizing basic contradiction of so called civilization on the globe.”
-(The Journal Tosei Shinpo dated on October 26, 2001)
+(The Journal Tosei Shinpo dated on October 26, 2001)2.
+What are the Governor Ishihara’s Statements about Salmons and Women?

 (February 25, 2005, at a regular press conference, when he was asked his opinion about the judgment of the Tokyo district court.)